-The insurance company sets a predetermined amount per month for the employer to put in a bank account from which benefits are paid.
+The insurance company sets a predetermined amount per month for the employer to put in a bank account from which benefits which benefits are paid.
 This amount is usually set as 110-120 percent of expected claims.
 Benefits paid up to this amount are the responsibility of the employer.
-Deficits or benefits paid beyond the amount are the responsibility of the insurance company.
+Deficits or benefits paid beyond the amount are the responsibility.

-The employer pays an additional fee or "risk charge" for the insurance company to pay the deficits.

-Annual deficits are typically carried forward to be recouped by the insurance company from future surpluses.
+The employer pays an additional fee or "risk charge" for the insurance company from future s Annual deficits are typically carried forward to be recouped by the insurance company from future surpluses.